mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 to the administrator.
 This list MUST be accessible via regular means, i.e. a navigation item in the administration area.

-The `redirectUri` MAY lead to this list, optionally highlighting or expanding the registration in question.
+The `registrationCompletionUri` MAY lead to this list, optionally highlighting or expanding the registration in question.
 Alternatively it MAY lead to page that only displays the registration in question.

 For each registration request the fediverse server MUST display the `name` the FASP sent and the fingerprint of its public key.